ADGEfficiency/programming-resources/fundamentals/computers.md

 - often see powers of 2 in programs (32, 64 etc)

-We can use sequences of bits to represent actions we want the CPU to do
+We can use sequences of bits to represent actions we want the CPU to do (these are CPU instructions)
 - copy bytes
 - add, multiplication
 - bit logic - NOT, AND, OR, XOR